Summer Pre-College Drama

 Pre-College Drama introduces high school students to rigorous, conservatory style challenges.
-The length and depth of the summer conservatory-style program can lead to a stronger resolve to pursue a career in theatre, helping students to understand the work involved and providing a clear picture of what the future holds.
+The length and depth of the summer conservatory-style program can lead to a stronger resolve to pursue a career in theater, helping students to understand the work involved and providing a clear picture of what the future holds.
 Or, students may discover that they value a wider, liberal arts undergraduate experience, where they could explore other options/college careers.

 Pre-College Drama focuses on the audition process rather than a production, which allows students to enter the college application/audition process with a repertoire of monologues and songs, as well as the skills needed to find material appropriate for their age and type.
 The opportunity for students to hone their pieces with nationally acclaimed faculty and perform a mock audition, for which they receive constructive feedback, gives the students a clear idea of their strengths and weaknesses, allowing them to continue the work begun at Carnegie Mellon with focus and specificity.
 The design/production experience offers the same advantages, giving such a close approximation of the demands of a conservatory program, that students would know by the final interview if their interest and work habits were strong enough for a conservatory experience.